DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/about.md

 Between 2021 and 2023, I worked as a Research Assistant at UPM, contributing to the nationally funded research project **AutoGDPR**, focused on automating the assessment of GDPR compliance, by doing privacy policy analysis and data flow auditing.
 Today, I continue this work as my main research line.

-I currently serve as **Publicity Chair** for the [International Workshop on Privacy Engineering (IWPE 2025)](https://iwpe.info/), where I help coordinate outreach, promotion, and community engagement for the event.
+I currently serve as **Organizer** for the [International Workshop on Privacy Engineering (IWPE 2026)](https://iwpe.info/), contributing to the planning, coordination, and execution of the event.

-Este mensaje es secreto, número 23.

 ---